Most Successful Halloween Advertisements

 10. Geico’s “Let’s Hide Behind the Chainsaws”

 A parody of Texas Chainsaw Massacre, this recent Halloween-themed commercial had a fun time showing just how stupid horror movie characters can be.
-After all, who hasn’t yelled at their TV screen during a horror movie in the futile attempt to warn a character that the killer is right behind them?
+After all, who hasn’t yelled at their TV screen during a horror movie in a futile attempt to warn a character that the killer is right behind them?

 So it was with this commercial, as a group of four would-be victims attempted to find a hiding place so that they could escape from the madman who was pursuing them.
 You couldn’t help but wonder if they got away.